growthbook/growthbook-php/README.md

 // The index of the assigned variation echo($result->variationId); // e.g. 0 or 1

+// The key used to identify this variation when tracking the event echo($result->key); // e.g. "control"

 // The value of the assigned variation echo($result->value); // e.g. "A" or "B"